pngbarn

 Tanzania - hans meyer - top 20 interesting facts about mount kilimanjaro

 Humans love a good challenge.
-Since the mid-late nineteenth century, recorded attempts by European explorers to climb Kilimanjaro started to kick off.
+Since the mid-late nineteenth century, recorded attempts by European explorers to climb Kilimanjaro have increased.

 While some inevitably failed, as Hans Meyer did in 1887, he didn’t give up.
 Instead, he met with Ludwig Purscheller (an experienced Alpine climber) and returned to Tanzania in 1889.
 Hans assembled a team of porters and a local guide, Yohani Kinyala Lauwo.